avcorrado/multi-platform-movie-search-extension/README.md

 <img src="./src/icons/icon.png" alt="Movie Search Icon" width="50" height="50">

 This Firefox extension enhances your browsing experience by allowing you to search selected text on IMDb, Trakt, or Letterboxd directly from the context menu.
-Simply highlight the name of a movie or TV show, right-click, and choose your preferred platform to view search results.
+Simply highlight the name of a movie or TV show on any website, right-click, and choose your preferred platform to view search results.

 ## Features